 Business is the worst offender with phrases like “circle back,” “bring to the table,” best practices,” “deep dive,” “synergy,” and “thought leader.”
 This is lazy language; I don’t care who says it or where it is published.
 The problem is that lazy language is a reflection of muddled thinking and can lead to flawed strategy.
 That, in turn, could cost millions.

 I read this recently in the Wall Street Journal: “If a central bank without credibility makes a credible promise to run a non-credible policy, do the double negatives cancel out and create credibility?”
-Apparently, this is a central bank’s version of chucking wood.
-Marketing, as you would expect, takes the cake with this advertisement: “Electrolux Ergorapido Lithium Ion Limited Edition Perfect Bagless Cordless 2-in-1 Handheld Stick Vacuum.”
+Apparently, this is a central bank’s version of a woodchuck chucking wood.
+Marketing takes the cake with this advertisement: “Electrolux Ergorapido Lithium Ion Limited Edition Perfect Bagless Cordless 2-in-1 Handheld Stick Vacuum.”
 The suspense builds, doesn’t it?
 They had me at ergorapido.
 Then I found out they were talking about a vacuum cleaner.

 There is another form of “yeah, no” found mainly in the Western United States.
 It goes, “yeah, no, maybe.”
 Once, I heard “possibly” tagged onto that, but that was in Seattle, which is an outlier.
 The aim here is not to offend anyone.
 You want to be sensitive and consider all possibilities with none of them being wrong.
 They are just different ways of interpreting reality.
 So, yes, you are affirmed in your right to believe that gravity is culturally-constructed and, no, I am not judging that belief.
 I simply offer the possibility of maybe.
 Maybe it is, maybe it isn’t.
 Who’s to tell, really?